jorgekorgut/micro-aevol2/README.md

 _Micro-aevol custom dynamic bitset version run profiled with Intel VTune showing the application hot paths_

 It is interesting to notice the loss of the relative time spent on the DNA sequence and the total speedup obtained using this optimization method.

 ### GPU

+After optimization the CPU executable we switched over to the GPU.
+We started by a very naive replacement of all the `char`, `*int8_t` and `uint` arrays we could find to a bitset in the form of `block *` (i.e. `uint64_t`).
+This obviously broke the functionality of the program.

+From here on we started to also slowly port the functionality of every function using those arrays.
+This consisted mostly of adjustments in uses of indices and lengths in loops, but also of more complex parts like introducing specific atomic operations since different threads might need to access the same bytes because of the denser memory layout.
+In this step we also partially reverted back to `uint` arrays for the arrays holding indices (e.g. `terminator`, `prot_start`).
+At the end of this we had working code again, that would run approximately 1.6x faster.

+TODO: highlight with benchmark results